 1. An expert witness gives evidence of his opinion.

-Ordinary witness is a witness of fact and gives evidence of those facts which are under inquiry.
+An ordinary witness is a witness of fact and gives evidence of those facts which are under inquiry.

 3. The expert gives the rules and reasons which support his opinion.
-For example: If a medical expert gives opinion on symptoms or after effects of a particular poison then he may also refer the book in support to his opinion, on the basis of which he has opined (suggest, comment, remark, declare.)
+For example: If a medical expert gives an opinion on symptoms or after-effects of a particular poison, then he may also refer to the book in support of his opinion, based on which he has opined (suggest, comment, remark, declare).

 The ordinary witness gives evidence of what he has perceived by his senses (eyes, ear, nose, skin, etc.)